Monotonic Capability Attenuation for Composition-Safe Tool Use¶

 Tag every value with a sink-specific capability budget and intersect budgets through composition — authority can only shrink, closing permission laundering.

-The pattern produces a real security delta only inside these conditions (Jiang et al., 2026):
+The pattern adds real security only when all these conditions hold (Jiang et al., 2026):

-An agent reads a confidential document, summarises it, sends the summary externally.
-Each per-tool check passes — read is allowed for that file, summarise is content-agnostic, send-email is permitted to that recipient — yet the chained effect is exfiltration.
-The vulnerability is not at any single hop; it is the composition itself, which synthesises authority no single value ever held (Jiang et al., 2026).
+An agent reads a confidential document, summarizes it, then sends the summary externally.
+Each per-tool check passes — read is allowed, summarize is content-agnostic, send-email is permitted to that recipient — yet the chained effect is exfiltration.
+The vulnerability is the composition itself, which creates authority no single value ever held (Jiang et al., 2026).

-This is structurally distinct from prompt injection (which corrupts the instruction channel) and from overreaching tool calls (which exceed authorised scope at one call).
-Permission laundering chains legal calls into an illegal outcome.
+This is distinct from prompt injection (which corrupts the instruction channel) and from overreaching tool calls (which exceed scope at one call): permission laundering chains legal calls into an illegal outcome.

-Every value entering the agent's context carries a sink-specific capability budget — a set of sinks the value is permitted to reach ({file-read, summarise} for a confidential document; {external-email, log} for a user-typed recipient).
+Every value carries a sink-specific capability budget — the set of sinks it may reach ({file-read, summarise} for a confidential document; {external-email, log} for a user-typed recipient).
 The runtime tracks budgets per value, not per tool (Jiang et al., 2026).

-Tool composition propagates budgets by intersection: when a tool call consumes inputs A and B, its output carries budget(A) ∩ budget(B).
-The result: the output can reach a sink only if every input was allowed to reach that sink.
-Authority strictly attenuates — a value can lose sinks through composition, never gain them.
+Composition propagates budgets by intersection: when a tool consumes inputs A and B, its output carries budget(A) ∩ budget(B).
+A sink can reach that output only if every input could reach it.
+Authority strictly attenuates: a value loses sinks through composition, never gains them.

 graph TD